 - Social media posts

-- Fabric book using transfer paper to fuse photos to fabric
+- Create a fabric book using transfer paper to fuse photos to fabric.

-Family yearbooks make great baby or graduation gifts and are nice to have at home to share throughout the years.
-Consider your yearbook an upgraded family photo album that highlights everything you accomplished and experienced in one year.
+Family yearbooks make great baby shower, wedding or graduation gifts, and they are nice to have at home to share throughout the years.
+Consider your yearbook an upgraded family photo album that highlights everything you accomplished and experienced in one year together.